-Not all plant-based protein supplements are complete proteins, meaning they don't all contain the nine essential amino acids, according to the FDA.
-Essential amino acids are building blocks of protein that your body can't create itself, so you have to get them through food.
+Not all plant-based protein supplements are complete proteins, meaning they don't all contain the nine essential amino acids.
+Essential amino acids are building blocks of protein that your body can't create itself, so you have to get them through food

-The essential amino acids are crucial for helping your body grow, break down food and repair tissue, according to the FDA.
+The essential amino acids are crucial for helping your body grow, break down food and repair tissue, according to the U.S. National Library of Medicine.
 If you're not getting complete proteins from natural sources (like dairy, eggs and meat), you should choose a plant-based powder that is a complete protein (like one made from soy or peas).